-The Master of Arts in Cross-Cultural Studies and Global Studies program examines the relationships among culture, diversity and power in the U.S. and in a global context.
+The Master of Arts in Cross-Cultural & Global Studies program examines the relationships among culture, diversity, and power in the U.S. and in a global context.
 The program emphasizes the study of differences and inequalities structured by race, gender, ethnicity, class, sexuality and nationality.
 It develops an understanding of social and political conflict and strategies of conflict resolution.
-Cross-Cultural and Global Studies is an interdisciplinary program drawing from disciplines as diverse as anthropology, history, literature, and sociology.
+Cross-Cultural & Global Studies is an interdisciplinary program drawing from anthropology and diverse course options, such as humanities, history, literature, sociology, and business.
 By exploring similar questions in diverse disciplines and using a range of methodological approaches, students gain an understanding of the complexities of culture and diversity.
 The program emphasizes religion, gender, human rights, and immigration.
-Focusing on contemporary and historical issues, courses provide theoretical and practical training that may be applied in a variety of fields, including non-profit, legal, service, religious, and educational institutions.
+Focusing on contemporary and historical issues, courses provide theoretical and practical training that may be applied in many fields, including non-profit, legal, service, religious, and educational institutions.

-GRE completion is not required for applicants to this program.
+GRE completion is not required for all applicants to this program.
 Applicants with a last 60-hour GPA of 3.0 or higher and those who have completed advanced degrees will be automatically admitted.
 Applicants with a last 60-hour GPA below 3.0 or without prior completion of advanced degrees will undergo individual review.
 To complete individual review, such applicants should submit a statement of purpose, not to exceed two single-spaced pages, describing the reasons for desiring this degree and how it fits into the applicant's career goals.
-Personal statements should be emailed directly to the Director of the Cross-Cultural and Global Studies program, Dr. Maria Curtis, at Curtis@uhcl.edu.
+Personal statements should be emailed directly to the Director of the Cross-Cultural & Global Studies program, Dr. Maria Curtis, at Curtis@uhcl.edu.

-- CRCL 5031 Theories of Cultural Diversity Credit Hours: 3 - CRCL 5037 Theories and Practices of Mediation Credit Hours: 3 - CRCL 5631 Qualitative Research Methods Credit Hours: 3
+- CRCL 5031 Theories of Cultural Diversity Credit Hours: 3 or ANTH 5931: Theories of Cultural Diversity - CRCL 5037 Theories and Practices of Mediation Credit Hours: 3 - CRCL 5631 Qualitative Research Methods Credit Hours: 3